IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cloud-pak.md

         nlp:
           replicas: 1

-  # Section for Asset Repository
-  asset_repo:
-    # Set to false if you don't want to install (or remove) Asset Repo
-    enabled: false # Currently not implemented

   # Set to false if you don't want to install (or remove) CloudBeaver (PostgreSQL, DB2, MSSQL UI)
   cloudbeaver_enabled: true